Sustainable Agriculture Institute

 - To provide SAI’s students with Global-capable skills and knowledge.

-- To increase research engagement, attract research funding and demonstrate the impact of collaboration with researchers in Globally.
+- To increase research engagement, attract research funding, and demonstrate the impact of collaboration with researchers Globally.

 - To coordinate, enhance and project the depth of SAI’s Global -engagement nationally and internationally.

 The goals, targets, and strategies of the new Academic and Research Plans, combined with our Global-engagement strategy, provide a solid foundation to enhance the Institute’s position as one of the most influential Sustainability Institutes in the world.